msupply-foundation/msupply_docs/content/docs/manage/demographics.md

 top = false
 +++

-Demographics is available only on the [Open mSupply Central Server](/docs/getting_started/central).
-This is where you can view and manage future projections for different demographic indicators.
+The Demographics section is where you can view and manage future projections for different Demographic Indicators.
+This population data can then be used to estimate the required cold storage capacity for upcoming immunization programs.

+Demographics management is only available on the [Open mSupply Central Server](/docs/getting_started/central).

 ## Configuration

-Currently, `Demographics` features are only enabled as part of the `Vaccine` module.
+Currently, `Demographics` features are enabled as part of the `Vaccine` module.

 To begin, enable the store preference for `mobile: Uses Vaccine Module` (see the [store preferences](https://docs.msupply.org.nz/other_stuff:virtual_stores#preferences_tab) documentation for how to do this).